qsyqkq/REISD/README.md

 * **Semantic Analysis**: Computes **BERTScore** and **MoverScore** between consecutive rewrites.
 * **Feature Extraction**: Derives semantic-shift features from the rewrite chain.
 * **Classification**: Applies a pre-trained **XGBoost** model to label text as AI- or human-generated.
-* **Configurable**: All key parameters—input, model, number of rewrites—are exposed via command‑line flags.
+* **Configurable**: All key parameters—input, model—are exposed via command‑line flags.

 ## 🧩 How It Works